|

 Besides the numbers, even the letters, the punctuation marks and some other symbols with a special meaning can be represented by the two digits 1 and 0, through the use of codes which are based on the basic binary system.

-As 1 and 0 means for the machine the presence or absence of an electric impulse, it is possible communicate and recalls the calculation machine through electric marks all the informations and the necessary directions to execute the demanded operations.
+As 1 and 0 means for the machine the presence or absence of an electric impulse, it is possible communicate to the calculation machine through electric marks, all the informations and the necessary instructions to execute the requested operations.

 The adoption of the numerical binary system has more advantages for the calculation machine than the decimal system, infact it is possible to distnguish an electronic mark only between the possible two, rather than among ten, and it is also possible to use the rules of the binary arithmetic which is more simple than the decimal one.

-To execute the various arithmetical and logic operations the calculation machine bases itself on few and simple rules known as "Boole algebra", from the name of the English mathematician who formulated them for the binary systems in the second half of 1800.
+To execute the various arithmetical and logic operations the calculation machine bases itself on few and simple rules known as "Boole's Algebra", from the name of the English mathematician who formulated them for the binary systems in the second half of 1800.

 The machine's calculus circuits connect various electric impulses which are received to respect the binary rules of the sum, of the multiplication etc.

-Executing the subtractions, tha calculation machine is able to develop the logic function of the decision, which is nothing else than another comparison between two sizes, it means a subtraction.
+Executing the subtractions, the calculation machine is able to develop the logic function of the decision, which is nothing else than another comparison between two sizes, it means a subtraction.

 According to this subtraction's results, which can be also a positive number, a negative number or nought, the calculation machine can be predisposed to execute alternate operations.